leocengia/SCI-repo/README.md

 > other guests may continue to
 > provide passports at check-in.

+**Agent-normalized template text**

+To check in, Chinese nationals must present their government- issued ID card "The second generation of resident identification card of the People's Republic of China."
+All other guests may continue to provide passports at check-in.

 **Important information**

 Add only on request.
 For properties in China